AseelFatayerji/Sign_Language_Interpreter/README.md

 ###  Silent Learning is built using the following technologies:

-- This project uses the Mediapip and Tensorflow integarted with Fluuter to create a wireframe that tracks the user's hand and body movements to correctly interpret the signs being done.
+- This project uses the Mediapipe and Tensorflow integarted with Flutter to create a wireframe that tracks the user's hand and body movements to correctly interpret the signs being done.
 - For persistent storage (database), the app uses the MongoDB package which allows the app to connect to a database containing all the users.
 - The Tensorflow package comes equiped with Keras which allows us to load in the models and update them without the need for a deticated databse.